Some physical and chemical indices of clique-inserted-lattices: Introduction

-The dimer problem of lattice has been attracting the attention of many physicists as well as mathematicians.
-For some classical works, we refer to \cite{TF,FM,WFY}.
-Cayley\cite{CA} and Kirchhoff\cite{KG} presented the problem of enumeration of spanning trees of graphs, and further work in statistical physics has been appearing in both physics and mathematics literature.
-For a good survey, the reader is referred to \cite{SW}.
-The study of resistance distance is initiated by Klein and Randi\'{c}\cite{KR}, and the related index named "Kirchhoff index" was well studied in \cite{GM,XG}.
-Gutman \cite{GI1} defined the energy of a graph $G$ as the sum of the absolute values of eigenvalues of $G$ \cite{GI2}.
-Yan and Zhang \cite{YZ} proposed the energy per vertex problem for lattice systems and showed that the energy per vertex of 2-dimensional lattices is independent of various boundary conditions.
-For a comprehensive survey of results and common proof methods obtained on graph energy, see \cite{LSG} and references cited therein.
-Expander graphs were first defined by Bassalygo and Pinsker in the early 70's.
-They are regular sparse graphs with strong connectivity properties, measured by vertex, edge or spectral expansion as described in \cite{HLW}.
-The property of being such graphs turns out to be significant in various disciplines.
-For example, expansion is closely related to the convergence rates of Markov Chains and so it plays a crucial role in the study of Monte-Carlo algorithms in statistical mechanics \cite{HLW}.
-Due to the usefulness of expander graphs in complexity theory, computer networks and statistical mechanics, their constructions have been studied extensively.
+The dimer model on regular lattices has attracted the attention of many physicists as well as mathematicians.
+For some classical works, we refer to \cite{kn:TF,kn:FM,kn:WFY}.
+Cayley\cite{kn:CA} and Kirchhoff\cite{kn:KG} presented the problem of enumeration of spanning trees of graphs, and further work in statistical physics has appeared in both physics and mathematics literature.
+For a good survey, the reader is referred to \cite{kn:SW}.
+On the basis of electrical network theory, the study of \emph{resistance distance} was initiated by Klein and Randi\'{c}\cite{kn:KR}, and the related index named ``Kirchhoff index'' was well studied in \cite{kn:GM,kn:XG}.
+In 1930s, H\"{u}ckel proposed a method for finding approximate solution of the Schr\"{o}dinger equation of a class of organic molecules, the so-called conjugated hydrocarbons.
+In the framework of this modelization, the total $\pi$-electron energy, can be approximated by the sum of the absolute values of eigenvalues of the molecular graphs under certain chemical-based conditions.
+Gutman abstracted a mathematical notion from this application-driven analysis on molecular graphs, therefore he defined \emph{graph energy} as a graph invariant\cite{kn:GI1,kn:GI2}.
+Since then, graph energy has been studied extensively by Chemists and Mathematicians.
+Yan and Zhang \cite{kn:YZ} proposed the energy per vertex problem for lattice systems and showed that the energy per vertex of 2-dimensional lattices is independent from the boundary conditions, under various choices.
+For a comprehensive survey of results and common proof methods obtained on graph energy, see the monograph on graph energy \cite{kn:LSG} and references cited therein. \emph{Expander graphs} were first defined by Bassalygo and Pinsker in the early 70's.
+These graphs are regular sparse graphs with strong connectivity properties, measured by vertex, edge or spectral expansion as described in \cite{kn:HLW}.
+For a graph, having such a property has significant implications in various disciplines including complexity theory, computer networks, statistical mechanics and so on.